Jemenex/2DGame/README.md

 # 2DGame

-2D Game Written in Go for the purpose of learning.
+2D Game Written in Go and using the 2D Game Dev Library Ebiten for the purpose of learning.